 5. SioGreen IR8000 Infrared Electric

-SioGreen designed this IR8000 for those who wanted a more powerful commercial hot water heater that they could use in their homes because it packs all the top features of commercial models into a water heater designed for residential use.
+SioGreen designed this IR8000 for those who wanted a more powerful commercial hot water heater that they could use in their homes because it packs all the top features of commercial models into a heating unit designed for residential use.

 It requires 80 amps of your circuit breaker to run but can provide enough hot water for all the rooms in your home, including your kitchen and multiple bathrooms.
-Instead of using the old metal coils that some heaters do this water heater uses infrared technology that will never require any maintenance like your old hot water heater did.
+Instead of using the old metal coils that some heaters do, this heating unit uses infrared technology that will never require any maintenance like your old unreliable unit did.

-A unique feature of this hot water heater is that it only heats the exact amount of water that you need and will not leave water sitting around on the inside, which can leave that water with a metallic odor or taste.
+A unique feature of this SioGreen Infrared Electric Model is that it only heats the exact amount of water that you need and will not leave water sitting around on the inside, which can leave that water with a metallic odor or taste.

 As it does not heat and then waste large amounts of water, this model can help you save up to 60% on the cost of heating hot water for your home.